microsoft/MSIX-PackageSupportFramework/README.md

 Each fixup and the PSF Launcher has a metadata file in xml format.
 Each file contains the following
  1. Version:  The version of the PSF is in MAJOR.MINOR.PATCH format according to [Sem Version 2](https://semver.org/)
  2. Minimum Windows Platform the the minimum windows version required for the fixup or PSF Launcher.
- 3. Description: Short description of the Fixup.
+ 3. Description: Short description of the fixup.
  4. WhenToUse: Heuristics on when you should apply the fixup.

-Addtionally, we have the XSD for the metadata files.
+Additionally, we have the XSD for the metadata files.
 THe XSD is located in the solution folder.

 Submit your own fixup(s) to the community:
 1. Create a private fork for yourself